User goals and user goal models¶

 CAIRIS supports the specification, modelling, and validation of user goal models.
 These models are based on a subset of the Goal-oriented Requirements Language (GRL) : a language for modelling intentional relationships between goals.

-There are several reasons why you might find working with user goals in CAIRIS useful.
+There are several reasons why you might find working with user goals useful.

 - Expressing persona data using user goals can help elicit intentional relationships that support or refute aspects of a persona’s behaviour.